adityagupta2712/devops-infra-test/README.md

 ## Test the deployment

 Open a new window in the browser and copy and paste the output generated in after running terraform apply.
 Copy the Application Load Balancer URL and paste it into the browser.
+If you see 502 Bad Gateway in browser then please wait for 5 min or else check if EC2 instances are healthy or still initializing.

 ## Teardown the Infrastructure:
 Always teardown the infrastructure if not needed to avoid bills for unnecessary workloads.